 Where was Mother Teresa actually from?

-Contrary to popular belief she was not from Calcutta or India at all.
-Actually she was born Gonxha Agnes on August 26, 1910 in Skopje (present day Macedonia) to Albanian parentage.
-In 1928 at just 18 years of age, she left home for Ireland to join the Sisters of Loreto and it was there that she received the name Sister Mary Teresa after the St. Therese of Lisieux.
-The following year she left for Calcutta, India to teach at St. Mary’s school for girls eventually going on to become the principal in 1944.
+Contrary to popular belief, Mother Teresa was not from Calcutta or India at all.
+In truth, she was born in Gonxha Agnes on August 26, 1910, in Skopje, which is now part of present-day Macedonia.
+Her roots traced back to Albanian parentage, a heritage that would later deeply influence her life's mission.
+At the tender age of 18, in 1928, she embarked on a transformative journey, leaving her home for Ireland to join the Sisters of Loreto.
+It was within the walls of this Irish convent that she received her new name, Sister Mary Teresa, inspired by the revered St. Therese of Lisieux.
+The following year, she set forth for Calcutta, India, driven by a fervent desire to impart knowledge and compassion.
+At St. Mary’s school for girls, she began her journey, eventually ascending to the position of principal in 1944.